Shell Script · Conditional Statements

 What is a Conditional Statement?

 Conditional statements allow a script to make decisions based on conditions.
-The script executes different blocks of code depending on whether a condition is true or false.
+Different blocks of code execute depending on whether a condition is true or false.

 Why Use Conditional Statements?